tpscash/tpscash.github.io/_posts/2016-04-28-validate-inputs-in-shell.md

 When you create a shell script which requires some parameters as inputs, it is necessary to validate the parameters are recognizable by the script.

-* Validate parameter to be a number
+* Validate parameter to be a date

         RET=`date -d $1 "+%Y%m%d" 2>/dev/null`
         if [ $? = 0 ]; then